-Computer History Museum’s Center for Software History Hosts Multidisciplinary Software Conference
+Computer History Museum’s Software History Center Hosts Multidisciplinary Software Conference

-Major international software conference – jointly organized by the Museum’s Center for Software History and the Special Interest Group for Computers, Information and Society (SIGCIS) – to explore how software relates to the social and technical constructs of power
+Major international software conference – jointly organized by the Museum’s Software History Center and the Special Interest Group for Computers, Information and Society (SIGCIS) – to explore how software relates to the social and technical constructs of power

 March 16, 2017 — Mountain View, Ca